 - Belong; Create a place that’s welcoming and comfortable.

-The Goals offer a framework for research, communicating UD and for practical application.
-The Goals complement the 7 Principles of Universal Design, which still stand as general principles.
-The IDeA Center was concerned that the principles were based on Western norms.
-So they added cultural appropriateness to the list.
+The 8 Goals offer a framework for practical application, research, and for communicating universal design.
+They complement the 7 Principles of Universal Design, which still stand as general principles.